-Berrima Colliery ceased coal extraction in November 2013 and following a period of Care and Maintenance is now at an advanced stage of final closure.
+Berrima Colliery ceased coal extraction in November 2013 and following a period of Care and Maintenance is now in the process of final closure.
+As at December 2023, the two surface facility sites, referred to as the pit top and Loch Catherine were at the Decommissioning phase of rehabilitation.
+It is likely that this phase will continue over at least Year 1 of the forward program as the current final land use has yet to be approved by the Resources Regulator.
 It is proposed to repurpose the pit top to a passive water treatment system to treat groundwater for discharge back into the Wingecarribee River.
 The treatment system will also be able to transfer water to the Berrima Cement Works via a pipeline along the existing railway line easement.